 And let's not forget about the coconut oil.
 Turns out the high-fat cooking oil is also an essential component to make flossing a surprisingly smooth experience.
 It helps you thread the string in between the tightest of places—thank you, years of braces—and then soothes your gums as you wiggle the floss up and down.
 I'll be honest, upon entering the floss game nearly two years ago, I still experienced some pain and blood even with Cocofloss (after all, my gums were neglected for a long time).
 But the coconut oil made adapting to my new hygienic habit that much easier.
 Within a couple of days, the process was official, dare I say it, enjoyable.
 (And it didn't hurt knowing that flossing also helps prevent diseases.)

 Did I mention that it's also available in multiple "aromas" or flavors?
 My favorite is the 100 percent natural Delicious Mint, which combines spearmint oil, cornmint oil, anise camphor, and menthol to create a fresh fragrance that makes my mouth feel even cleaner.
 If you're more into tropical tastes, Cocofloss also comes in Fresh Coconut, Strawberries, and Cara Cara Orange and, for gelato-lovers, there's also Chocolate and Vanilla Bean.

-A six-month supply will set you back $25 on Amazon, but, hey, it is worth it.
+A single container will set you back $9 on Sephora, Anthropologie, or Cocofloss, but, hey, it is worth it.
 Case in point?
-After nearly two years of Cocofloss-ing, I officially have a mouth that warrants an “everything looks great” response from my dentist, which not only feels great but is also fantastic for my health.
+After nearly two years of Cocofloss-ing, I officially have a mouth that warrants an "everything looks great" response from my dentist, which not only feels great but is also fantastic for my health.
 All smiles over here.